razzorsec/covid19-crowdfunding/README.md

 # Aim
 * Decentralized Crowd Funding System
 * Accept Public Donations in Ethers
-* List Registered Organizations
+* List Registered Organizations/Person
-* Register New Organizations Verified by WHO
+* Register New Organizations Verified by Trustees
-* Admin Control to WHO
+* Admin Control to Deployer to Add/Remove Trustees
 * Escrow Based Smart Contract for proof-of-funds and a much safer trade
-* Registered Organizations can withdraw funds
+* Registered Organizations/Person can withdraw funds finalized by Trustees/Owner
 * Stats to check the raised funds

 # The code will be posted here soon.